h7b/h7b-dendron-netlify/obsidian-dataview-homepage.md

-This is an Obsidian Dataview query page, served for personal test purpose
+This is an Obsidian Dataview query page, served as an overview of vault's content

 ```dataview
 TABLE category, topic, year-of-publication, related